achesco/SlideProjector/README.md

-# SlideProjector
+# SlideProjector 0.3

-jQuery plugin to slide the slides in different ways.
+Extremely lightweight jQuery plugin to slide the slides in different ways.
 Two implementations are available for the moment.
 Can be extended with custom implementations.

 ## fade
 Simple transition through fade-in-out.
 With optional preview items (or just some bullets).